bluerobotics/Cockpit-docs/content/usage/advanced/index.md

   track common errors and performance issues across global Cockpit usage
 - **System logging** creates [application logs](#system-application-logs) that can be checked or shared with developers to help debug issues
+   - If system logs are disabled then messages are sent to the browser/application console instead, which may reduce performance

 ### Missions and Safety